Oia Santorini, Greece

 As an adult, dealing with it turned into acceptance, and acceptance turned into some weird sort of love/hate appreciation.
 I liked that I looked like my dad.
 I liked that I looked different from everyone else.
 I liked being Polish.
 Finally it just became a part of who I am, which is funny to acknowledge, since it was physically always a part of who I was.

-I am ashamed to admit, their words cut deep that night.
-Now, I realize calling this a hate crime might be a stretch.
+But I’m ashamed to admit their words cut deep that night.
+I realize calling this a hate crime might be a stretch.
 The internet tells me “hate crime” describes bias-motivated violence (verbal abuse and insults included) on the basis of certain personal characteristics: different appearance, color, nationality, language, religion.
 So technically, to make it a hate crime would mean the bullies perceived me to be Polish (clearly I was British, duh) and verbally insulted me because I was Polish.
 Part of what helped me in my acceptance phase was strongly identifying with my ethnicity.
 I told myself everyone looked like me in Poland, I was just a long way from home, and I should appreciate my ethnic look.
-I was especially offended by the piss poor advice to get a nose job.
-Please, it’s not like I didn’t think about it every day for years.
-I’m so past that.
-This is me!
-I was born this way, dammit!
-I forged a direct link between my nose and being Polish, so while their insults probably had no hate behind them, it felt like they were attacking my very identity.

 I vowed to be British forever.